lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 (except that our `DelayInt` reactor will only work with data type `int`).

 In the `Delay` reactor, the action `d` is specified with a type `int`.
 The reaction to the input `in` declares as its effect the action `d`.
 This declaration makes it possible for the reaction to schedule a future triggering of `d`.
-The reaction uses one of several variants of the **lf_schedule** function, namely **schedule_int**, a convenience function provided because integer payloads on actions are very common.
+The reaction uses one of several variants of the **lf_schedule** function, namely **lf_schedule_int**, a convenience function provided because integer payloads on actions are very common.
 We will see below, however, that payloads can have any data type.

 The first reaction declares that it is triggered by `d` and has effect `out`.
 To read the value, it uses the `d->value` variable.
 Because this reaction is first,